 Today I want to share our “Let it Snow” Shadow Box in celebration of the snow we just received.
 While most of the United States was lamenting that they were receiving “too much” snow, we here in Colorado Springs were complaining that we weren’t getting any.
 After all, what is winter without snow?
 For the past few months, it felt as though the seasons jumped from Fall and just decided to welcome Spring.
 Well, yesterday, it finally snowed and Madison was ecstatic.

 Do you see the excitement on her face?
 She couldn’t wait to put her boots and jacket on and head outdoors.
 See, she recently had dental surgery and has been home for a few days, just cooped up inside.
-Madison is not the child who loves just being locked up all day.
-She loves and enjoys nature and would much rather be outside in the cold than inside just twiddling her thumbs unless of course, she’s creating crafts.
+Madison is not the kind of child who loves being locked up all day.
+She loves and enjoys nature and would much rather be outside in the cold enjoying a snow day than inside just twiddling her thumbs, unless, of course, she’s creating crafts.
 Since this was our first bit of snow all winter, we decided to do a winter craft.
 I just love shadow boxes.
 Not only are they simple to create, but they very rarely take up much of your time.
-This particular let it snow shadow box took me less than five minutes.
+This particular Let It Snow shadow box took me less than five minutes.

 “Let it Snow” Shadow Box

 Here’s what you’ll need:

 1- 9×9 shadowbox